rboldini/CoreBook_X_OC/README.md

 Device is now 99% working:<br/>
 <br/>
 Not working:<br/>
+Brightness keys - > No idea in how it deal with it and the EC.
+Someone has an hint?
+Standard patching method are not working.<br/>
+If you long press f6 and f7 they will work randomly.<br/>
+Same thing for keyboard backlight, it work but there is no way to change it from keyboard or system.
 <br/>
 Airdrop -> Hope this will be added in AppleIntelWireless Road Map.<br/>
 <br/>